 (12) Defeat devices.
 Engines equipped with a defeat device shall not be certified for sale in California.
 A defeat device is a component or system that reduces the effectiveness of emission controls under conditions that the engine may reasonably be expected to encounter during normal operation and use.
 This prohibition does not apply to auxiliary-emission control devices identified in the certification application if one of more of the following is true:

-(A) The operating conditions where the auxiliary-emission control device is active were substantially encountered during all testing requirements as described in Part 1039, Subpart F of the 2008 and Later Test Procedures.
+(A) The operating conditions where the auxiliary-emission control device is active were substantially encountered during all testing requirements as described in Part 1039, Subpart F of the 2008-2010 Test Procedures or Part I-D of the 2011 and Later Test Procedures as applicable.

 (B) The design of the auxiliary-emission control device is shown to be necessary for preventing engine (or equipment) damage or accidents.